Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7850 should theoretically be a lot better than the Radeon HD 6570 (OEM) 1GB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7850 should perform quite a bit faster than the Radeon HD 6570 (OEM) 1GB overall. (explain)

-Texel RateThe Radeon HD 7850 is a lot (about 253%) faster with regards to texture filtering than the Radeon HD 6570 (OEM) 1GB. (explain)
+Texel RateThe Radeon HD 7850 will be quite a bit (more or less 253%) better at anisotropic filtering than the Radeon HD 6570 (OEM) 1GB. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 7850 is a better choice, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 7850 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison